iutinvg/iutinvg.github.io/_posts/2016-04-02-mastering-python-the-steps.md

 ---
 layout: post
-title: Mastering Django, the Steps
+title: Mastering Python, the Steps
 ---

 Ok, you have faced Python at some point.
 You decided it might be awesome to